Density Functional Theory for two-dimensional homogeneous materials: Main results

 \section{Main results}

 Let us explain in more details our results.

-\subsection{Main results in the Thomas Fermi model}
+\subsection{Main results in the Thomas--Fermi model}

-In orbital-free models, such as the Thomas-Fermi (TF) model~\cite{thomas1927calculation, fermi1927metodo, vonWeizsacker1935theorie}, the energy depends solely on the electronic density $\rho$.
+In orbital-free models, such as the Thomas--Fermi (TF) model~\cite{thomas1927calculation, fermi1927metodo, vonWeizsacker1935theorie}, the energy depends solely on the electronic density $\rho$.
 We refer to~\cite{Lieb1977} for a mathematical study of this model in the molecular case.

 The nuclear density $\mu$ is a positive function which is $\RR^2$-translation invariant, {\em i.e.} it is of the form

 We denote by $Z:=\int_\RR \mu > 0$ the charge per unit surface, which is not necessarily an integer.